 From Faro, there are express buses and interurban buses that go to Lagos.
 They all leave from the main bus terminal in Faro.

-From Lisbon bus terminal, there are nearly over 30 buses a day to Lagos and the journey takes about 4 hours.
+From Lisbon bus terminal, there are around 30 buses a day to Lagos and the journey takes about 4 hours.

 By car